 Tackling spaghetti junction should be the top priority on the list.
 Having all those wires laying around can actually be dangerous for families with small children.
 Not to mention unsightly.

 Now is the time to clear up the ugly mess of wires, cables, power adapters.
 It’s actually one of the easiest areas to combat and once done will provide the motivation and satisfaction to move onto the next step with ease.
-Combining your home entertainment set up and opting for a wifi based system is the answer.
+Combining your home entertainment set up and opting for a wireless hifi system is the answer.

 One of the cleanest looking home theatre systems on the market today is available from Sonos.
 They have just launched a new product called the PLAYBASE which has a slim tabletop design that practically disappears underneath your TV.
-The PLAYBASE delivers awesome sound for whatever you are watching on TV, or movies, or you can use it as an audio only speaker.
-The Playbase gives you the opportunity to get rid of the two front speakers, and centre channel speaker, plus the box to drive it, and all of the wires and connecting mess that comes with it.
+This slim and wireless solution gives you the opportunity to get rid of the two front speakers, and centre channel speaker, plus the box to drive it, and all of the wires and connecting mess that comes with it.
 With no more cables to worry about, you are already almost half way to combating the clutter!